-Psychiatric Research Institute

 The Setting

 University of Arkansas for Medical Sciences

-The University of Arkansas for Medical Sciences (UAMS) is Arkansas' only comprehensive academic health center.
+UAMS is Arkansas' only comprehensive academic health center.
 It is the largest public employer in the state, with more than 10,000 employees in 73 of Arkansas' 75 counties and a regional campus in Northwest Arkansas.
 UAMS offers 64 baccalaureate, master's, doctoral, professional, and specialist degree programs and certificates through their Colleges of Medicine, Nursing, Pharmacy, Health Professions, Public Health, and graduate school.
-UAMS is also home to seven institutes, where specialized clinical care and research are conducted, including the Winthrop P. Rockefeller Cancer Institute, Harvey & Bernice Jones Eye Institute, Myeloma Institute, Donald W. Reynolds Institute on Aging, Jackson T. Stephens Spine & Neurosciences Institute, Translational Research Institute, and the Psychiatric Research Institute.
-UAMS and its clinical affiliates, Arkansas Children's Hospital, and the VA Medical
+UAMS is also home to seven institutes, where specialized clinical care and research are conducted, including the Winthrop P. Rockefeller Cancer Institute, Harvey & Bernice Jones

+Eye Institute, Myeloma Institute, Donald W. Reynolds Institute on Aging, Jackson T. Stephens Spine & Neurosciences Institute, Translational Research Institute, and the Psychiatric Research Institute.
+UAMS and its clinical affiliates, Arkansas Children's Hospital and the VA Medical Center, are an economic engine for the state with an annual economic impact of \$3.92 billion.
+Due to its wide ranging influence, UAMS is impacting the health care of Arkansans now and in the future.

-The Psychiatric Research Institute (PRI) is a state-of-the-art facility that is dedicated to improving the mental health and well-being of residents in Little Rock, the state of Arkansas, and the country through evidence-based treatment, innovative research, and quality training and education.
-Clinical programs are dedicated to assessing and treating children, adolescents, and adults through a variety of outpatient clinics and inpatient programs, including the Walker Family Clinic, Child Study Center, Center for Addiction Services and Treatment, Women's Mental Health Program, and STRIVE (Seeking To Reinforce my Identity and Values Everyday), a school-based community outreach program.
+The Psychiatric Research Institute (PRI) is a state of the art facility that is dedicated to improving the mental health and wellbeing of residents in Little Rock, the state of Arkansas, and the country through evidence-based treatment. innovative research, and quality training and education.
+Clinical programs are dedicated assessing and treating children. adolescents, and adults through a variety of outpatient clinics and inpatient programs, including the Walker Family Clinic, Child Study Center, Center for Addiction Services and Treatment, Women's Mental

+Health Program, and STRIVE (Seeking To Reinforce my Identity and Values Everyday), a school-based community outreach program.

 In addition to clinical care of psychiatric disorders, research and education are integral to the overall approach of PRI.
 The institute's focus on evidence-based care takes into consideration the education of future medical personnel, while relying on the work of research scientists to provide innovative forms of treatment.
 PRI's three research divisions are the Center for Addiction Research, the Division of Health Services Research, and the Brain Imaging Research Center.
-In addition to the Postdoctoral fellowship in Clinical Neuropsychology, educational programs include an APA pre-doctoral clinical psychology internship, child/adolescent and adult psychology traumatic stress fellowship, general psychiatry residency, and fellowships in child and adolescent, forensic, addiction, and geriatric psychiatry.
-Life in Little Rock Little Rock is a scenic city sitting on the south bank of the Arkansas River in Central Arkansas.
-It is the capital and most populous city in Arkansas, with a 2022 population estimate of 204,000, though the Little Rock metropolitan area is ranked $122^{\rm nd}$ in terms of population with approximately 726,000 residents.
+In addition to the Postdoctoral fellowship in Clinical Neuropsychology, educational programs include an APA pre-doctoral clinical psychology internship with four training tracks, an Adult Trauma Psychology Fellowship, Psychology Fellowship in Integrated Care, general psychiatry residency, and fellowships in child and adolescent, forensic, addiction, and geriatric psychiatry.

+Life in Little Rock

+Little Rock is a scenic city sitting on the south bank of the Arkansas River in Central Arkansas.
+It is the capital and most populous city in Arkansas, with a 2022 population estimate of 204,000, though the Little Rock metropolitan area is ranked 122nd in terms of population with approximately 726,000 residents.
 The size of Little Rock and surrounding area gives its residents a feeling of living in a large city, with all the amenities accessible to them but also having a small town feel, with quiet shops and unique neighborhoods.
 In fact, in 2014, Little Rock was ranked #1 in "America's 10 Great Places to Live" by Kiplinger Personal Finance Magazine.